 Resource attributes Description TriggerResState Change (user-defined) Determines whether or not to invoke the resstatechange trigger if the resource changes state.
-See "About the resstatechange event trigger" on page 525.
+See "About the resstatechange event trigger" on page 536.
 If this attribute is enabled at the group level, then the resstatechange trigger is invoked irrespective of the value of this attribute at the resource level.
-See "Service group attributes" on page 763.
-Type and dimension: boolean-scalar Default: 0 (disabled) TriggersEnabled (user-defined) Determines if a specific trigger is enabled on a node or not.
+See "Service group attributes" on page 774.
+Type and dimension: boolean-scalar Default: 0 (disabled) TriggersEnabled (user-defined) Determines if a specific trigger is enabled or not.
 Triggers are disabled by default.
-You can enable a specific trigger on one node and disable it on the other nodes.
-To enable a trigger, add trigger keys in the following format: TriggersEnabled@node1 = {RESADMINWAIT, RESNOTOFF} The resadminwait trigger and resnotoff trigger are enabled on node1.
+You can enable specific triggers on all nodes or only on selected nodes.
+Valid values are RESFAULT, RESNOTOFF, RESSTATECHANGE, RESRESTART, and RESADMINWAIT.
+To enable triggers on a specific node, add trigger keys in the following format: TriggersEnabled@node1 = {RESADMINWAIT, RESNOTOFF} The resadminwait trigger and resnotoff trigger are enabled on node1.
+To enable triggers on all nodes in the cluster, add trigger keys in the following format: TriggersEnabled = {RESADMINWAIT, RESNOTOFF} The resadminwait trigger and resnotoff trigger are enabled on all nodes.
 Type and dimension: string-keylist Default: {}